GeyserMC/GeyserWiki/_docs/geyser/faq.md

 ## How can I have Bedrock players load resource packs?

 You can add Bedrock resource packs to your Geyser installation in the `packs` folder of wherever the Geyser config is located.
 Bedrock clients will automatically download and load those resource packs.
 There is currently no automatic Java-to-Bedrock resource pack conversion, but you can convert any Java resource pack to Bedrock using [this tool](https://rtm516.github.io/ConvertJavaTextureToBedrock/) and add that to your server.
+The converter currently only works with packs up until 1.17; you will need to use another converter, or, [convert the pack yourself](https://learn.microsoft.com/en-us/minecraft/creator/documents/convertingtexturepacks).

 ## How can Bedrock players hold items in their offhand?